CraftyG/vanilla_parity/README.md

   - Teleporting with ender pearls make teleportation sounds.
   - Cave vines will always yield a glow berry using a tool with Silk Touch, even if the vine appears empty.
   - As of 1.18 the ability to configure structures has been removed due to MC-241288.
 This means that villages and pillager outposts will no longer generate in the additional biomes within the data pack, until it's been addressed and fixed in future.
-*The data packs made at which extraction is not required.*